hov1417/picotcpls/README.md

 The goal of TCPLS is threefold:

-* Providing a simple API to the application layer
+* Providing a simple API to the application for potentially complex transport layer operations (e.g., connection migration or multipathing)
 * Showing that alternative extensibility mechanisms can be powerful
 * Showing the quest for maximum Web performance with QUIC can be matched by TCPLS, or even improved under several metrics.

+/!\ There are many bugs left, and the API may evolve over time

 Like picotls, the implementation of picotcpls is licensed under the MIT license.